vwkd/code-web/content/languages/javascript/web-apis/declarativenetrequest-api/index.md

 ### Static

-- persist across sessions, not extension updates Packaged, installed, and updated when an extension is installed or upgraded stored in rule files in JSON format, listed in manifest file
+- packaged in extension manifest file, at most 100
+  - in `"declarative_net_request.rule_resources"` manifest key
+  - in JSON format
-- at most 30,000
+- extension can enable / disable using `updateEnabledRulesets`, at most 50 at a time
 - silently ignored if invalid
 - beware: make sure are valid!
-- included in extension manifest file using `"declarative_net_request.rule_resources"` manifest key, at most 100
+- persist across sessions, not extension updates
-- extension can enable / disable using `updateEnabledRulesets`, at most 50 at a time
+- at most 30,000

 ### Dynamic

-- persist across sessions and extension updates managed using JavaScript while an extension is in use
+- managed using JavaScript while an extension is in use
+- extension can add / remove using `updateDynamicRules`
+- beware: one invalid rule aborts entire update!
+- persist across sessions and extension updates
 - at most 30,000, of those at most 5,000 unsafe
-- extension can add / remove using `updateDynamicRules`
-- beware: one invalid rule aborts the complete update!

 ### Session

-- don't persist across sessions or extension updates managed using JavaScript while an extension is in use
+- managed using JavaScript while an extension is in use
+- extension can add / remove using `updateSessionRules`
+- beware: one invalid rule aborts entire update!
+- don't persist across sessions or extension updates
 - at most 5,000
-- extension can add / remove using `updateSessionRules`
-- beware: one invalid rule aborts the complete update!